chryzsh/DarthSidious/password-cracking.md

 /kw.out -s 1 basechars/full.base keymaps/en.keymap routes/2-to-16-max-3-direction-changes.route -o words.txt
 ```

+Remember it does not necessarily make much sense running rule based attacks on this kind of list.

-Another options is using the `Keyboard-Combinations.txt` list mentioned above.
+Another options for keyboard walking, is using the `Keyboard-Combinations.txt` list mentioned above.

+###### Target wordlist
+Often in pentesting engagements you are

 ### Rules-based attack
 Rules are different modifications on words like cut or extend words, add numbers, add special characters and more or less everything you can think of.
 Like dictionaries, there are also big lists of rules.
 A rule-based attack is therefore basically like a dictionary attack, but with a lot of modifications on the words.
 This naturally increases the amount of hashes we are able to crack.